 Day 19: Departure.
 The tour ends this morning except for those joining the Biak Extension.

-While the main tour can be said to have a clear focus on birds-of-paradise, this short extension undoubtedly focuses on kingfishers, and paradise-kingfishers, with an endemic on each of these islands that lie off the north coast of New Guinea, in Geelvink Bay.
-The islands are also home to plentiful other specialties to bolster the trip list, many of which can only be found by visiting these islands.
-There are 17 endemics shared between these islands that therefore cannot be found on the main tour.
+While the main tour can be said to have a clear focus on birds-of-paradise, this short extension undoubtedly focuses on the flashy paradise-kingfishers, with each island boasting an endemic species.
+These islands off the northwest coast of New Guinea, in Geelvink Bay, are also home to many other specialties, many of which can only be found here; there are 17 shared endemics.

-Day 1 (day 19 of the main tour): Sentani to Biak and Numfor.
-We shall fly to Biak, then take the ferry to the smaller Numfor island to the west, where we spend the night.
+Day 1 (day 19 of the main tour): Sentani to Biak.
+We shall fly to Biak, were we spend the next two nights.

-Day 3: Biak.
-This island is home to palm-lined sandy beaches, although our attentions will be focused on the patches of forest, where the island specialties can be found.
-Biak is home to the stunning Biak Paradise-Kingfisher, and our priority will be to seek out this incredible beauty.
-However, Biak also hosts other specialties of the archipelago, such as Biak Coucal, Geelvink Pygmy-Parrot, Biak Gerygone and Biak Monarch.
-Other species that we may see here include Spice Imperial-Pigeon, and Golden Monarch.
-In the evening, we will be on the lookout for flights of parrots, and particularly Black-capped Lory.
+Day 2: Biak.
+This island is home to palm-lined sandy beaches, although our attention will be focused on the patches of forest, where the island specialties can be found.
+Biak is home to the stunning Biak Paradise-Kingfisher, and our priority will be to seek out this beauty.
+There are other specialties of the archipelago, such as Biak Coucal, Geelvink Pygmy-Parrot, Biak Gerygone and the gorgeous Biak Monarch.
+Other species that we may see here include Spice Imperial-Pigeon, and the beautiful local subspecies of Golden Monarch.
+In the evening, we will be on the lookout for flights of parrots, including Black-capped and Black-winged Lories.
 After dark, we could find Large-tailed Nightjar or Papuan Frogmouth.

-PHYSICAL DIFFICULTY: Easy to Difficult.
+PHYSICAL DIFFICULTY: Moderate, occasionally difficult.
 A lot of the birding is on dirt roads and easy logging tracks and trails, although there will also be a few difficult hikes, some of which are optional.
-The physical difficulty of this tour has improved, but there are still some difficult but short hikes required in the Arfaks to get to the display areas of certain displaying birds-of-paradise and the feeding zones for the Parotia and other mid-altitude specialty birds.
-Although some of these walks are tough, this trip has never been easier to do than now, as the building of new roads, and the emergence of new guesthouses, means that some long hikes and camping are now avoided on this tour.
+The physical difficulty of this tour has improved, but there are still some short but difficult hikes required in the Arfaks to get to the display areas of certain displaying birds-of-paradise and the feeding zones for the Long-tailed Paradigalla and other mid-altitude specialty birds.
+Although some of these walks are tough, this trip has never been easier to do than now, as the building of new roads, and the emergence of new guesthouses, means that long treks and camping are now unnecessary.
 In the Arfaks we shall not be overnighting at the very basic higher-altitude camp, nor attempting to walk up to the Japanese Camp – and therefore chances of seeing Arfak Astrapia and Black Sicklebill are reduced.
-There are no long drives on this tour (most are up to around 2-3 hours), but many of the roads in this area are in poor condition, and unpaved.
+There are no long drives on this tour (most are up to around 2-3 hours), but many of the roads are unpaved and in poor condition.

-CLIMATE: Hot and humid in the lowlands (i.e. Sorong, Manokwari, Waigeo, Nimbokrang, and Biak and Numfor), to cool or cold in the Arfak and Snow Mountains.
+CLIMATE: Hot and humid in the lowlands (i.e. Sorong, Manokwari, Waigeo, Nimbokrang, and Biak), to cool or cold in the Arfak and Snow Mountains.

 ACCOMMODATIONS: There is no camping on this tour.
 However, many of the guesthouses used are quite simple, and some of them only have shared bathroom facilities.
-Cold water for showers, and occasionally bucket-showers (if water shortages demand) may be required at some localities.
-In the lowlands there is only occasional generator-supplied electricity and therefore no air-conditioning or room fans work overnight.
-In Sorong and Sentani we enjoy the comforts of business hotels.
+Cold water for showers, and bucket showers may be the only options at some localities.
+In the Arfaks, there is only electricity for a couple hours each night.
+All other locations have full-time electricity.
+Very little wifi is available, even at the comfortable large town hotels.

 TRAVEL REQUIREMENTS: A valid passport is required; the passport must be valid for at least six months past your intended stay.
 Visas on arrival in Indonesia can be obtained for tourists from the US, Canada, UK, Australia, New Zealand, South Africa, and EU countries for stays of under 30 days.
 There is a fee for this, payable in cash (in US Dollars).
 Travel requirements are subject change; we recommend double-checking entry requirements six weeks prior to the tour, or ask our office staff for help.